 The Australian kangaroo industry is highly regulated and operates under a quota system administered by state and federal governments that sets sustainable harvesting limits independent of industry demand.

 Quotas represent the maximum number of kangaroos that can be harvested.
-The commercial harvest is generally significantly less than the approved quota, as the harvest is linked to market demand and the capacity of the industry to harvest the quota level.
+The commercial harvest is significantly less than the approved quota, as the harvest is linked to market demand and the capacity of the industry to harvest the quota level.
 The percentage of the quota that is used varies between years.
-Since 2001, it has been averaging less than 65%.
+Since 2001, it has been averaging less than 65 per cent.